moolleer/travel-memory-game/README.md

 - To convert an image to favicon i used [Zamzar](https://www.zamzar.com/convert/png-to-ico/#).
 - For how to set the effect for hovering over the buttons I used the code from [Sliderrevolution](https://www.sliderrevolution.com/resources/css-button-hover-effects/).
-- Inspiration for how to create the memory grid from [Codewithrandom](https://www.codewithrandom.com/2022/11/05/memory-game-using-javascript/).
+- Inspiration for how to create the game grid from [Codewithrandom](https://www.codewithrandom.com/2022/11/05/memory-game-using-javascript/) and [Freecodecamp](https://www.freecodecamp.org/news/how-to-create-an-image-gallery-with-css-grid-e0f0fd666a5c/)
 - Inspiration for how to create the memory cards [Codingartistweb](https://codingartistweb.com/2022/06/memory-game-javascript-project/).
 - For turning the cards function I used an example from [Marina Ferreira](https://marina-ferreira.github.io/tutorials/js/memory-game/).
 - How to set a timer function I found [Dev](https://dev.to/walternascimentobarroso/creating-a-timer-with-javascript-8b7).